Total: $0.00

 Duration part 2: chin rest in use

-Throughout week 1 and 2, we practiced nose touch/chin rest.
-You may be wondering why have we done it?
+Throughout Weeks 1 and 2, we practiced the nose touch and chin rest.
+You may be wondering why we included them.
 Why was it important?

-It is not mandatory to use it, we can build duration just using the progression from the previous lesson, but for some teams this is a useful troubleshooting tool!
+This bridge is optional.
+You can build duration with the progression from the previous lesson alone, but for some teams the hand-to-tin transfer is a useful troubleshooting tool.

 Behavior: